symbol/symbol-docs/source/cli.rst

 CLI
 ####

-The NEM2 Command Line Interface is a unified tool to interact with the NEM blockchain.
+|NEM2-CLI| is an open-source command-line interface to interact with the blockchain.

-This tool will enable you to perform the most common used actions to interact with the blockchain.

-**NEM2-CLI** is an open source tool built on top of the :doc:`NEM2-SDK<sdk>` Typescript.
-Use it in your favorite terminal program.

 ************
 Installation